Open main menu Close main menu

 Courses Credits Aim

-Horticulture for Landscape (LAND4443) 15.0 credits (0.125 EFTS) This course introduces principles and practice of plant selection and plant and soil management within garden design.
+Horticulture for Landscape (LAND4443) 15.0 credits (0.125 EFTS) The aim of this course is to introduce principles and practice of plant selection for garden design and horticultural management of residential gardens.

 Courses Credits Aim

-Designing with Plants (LAND5557) 15.0 credits (0.125 EFTS) This course introduces principles and practice of planting design and production of specifications and schedules for installing and maintaining garden designs.
+Designing with Plants (LAND5557) 15.0 credits (0.125 EFTS) The aim of this course is to develop introductory proficiency in planting design, technical plans and schedules for installing and maintaining garden designs.